abuckridge/mills/docs/index.md

 ---
-title: Historic Mills of New Mexico
+title: GRIST A History of Flour Milling in NM
 layout: single-col
 date: 2018-12-12
 ---